 Husband Approved Whole Wheat Biscuits

-If I haven't lost you yet, here is my recipe for Whole Wheat Biscuits.
+If I haven't lost you yet with all the health talk, here is my recipe for Whole Wheat Biscuits.
 Brett's requirements are that the biscuit must stay together when you pile on eggs and bacon for a breakfast biscuit sandwich.
 It can't crumble apart leaving you holding only the eggs and bacon.
 It's also gotta taste good!
 My quest led me through several online recipes and cookbooks and I finally landed on the Whole Wheat Biscuit recipe in the Joy of Cooking book.

 Sidenote: Isn't this note in the front of this cookbook the sweetest?
 I read it this week and it made me smile.
 "Miss Mabel" was my Grandma Jane's best friend.
 I loved her wit, laugh and well-aging jet black hair!